 The GEII department in Marseille is carrying out the national programme around the following skills and resources:

-Three major competences common to the three national courses (common core):
+- Three majority skills common to the three national pathways (common core):

 - Design the GEII part of an industrial system to meet a customer need